CodeWringer/ambersteel/documents/en/ruleset/rules.md

 Note that it is possible for a mage to cast spells that costs more **magic stamina** than they have available.

 Thus, it represents the threshold of safely casting magic.
-Any magic that costs more **magic stamina** than is available, can cause a [spell-backfire](#spell-backfire).
+Any spell cast that costs more **magic stamina** than is available, can cause a [spell-backfire](#spell-backfire).

 This threshold is reduced every time a spell is cast.
 The threshold is reduced by the [intensity](#spell-intensity) at which the spell was cast.
 Success or failure doesn't matter - even just the attempt to cast the spell incurs the **magic stamina** cost.

+Mechanically speaking, every mage has two values to track: their **maximum magic stamina** and their **current magic stamina**.
+The *threshold* is considered the maximum, while the current magic stamina must be tracked, separately.

-For every point past the current threshold that a spell costs, one **D6** must be rolled. <br>
+For every point past the current threshold that a spell costs, one **D6** must be rolled.
 If a 1 or a 2 is rolled, the spell [spell-backfires](#spell-backfire), dealing its full damage to the caster, instead.

 How much **magic stamina** a mage has available to them, is derived from their [arcana](#arcana-arc) attribute + the total level of all their known [magic school](#magic-school--school--arc) skill levels, divided by two and rounded up.

 > If a mage has an **arcana** of 3 and has the **magic school skills** **pyromancy** at level 3, **cryomancy** at level 2 and **counter-magic** at level 5, that means they have (3 + 3 + 2 + 5) / 2 = 7 **magic stamina**.

+Magic spells take a toll on the caster's body.
+It takes great mental effort to properly cast a spell.

+Once spent, **magic stamina** can only be regained through **active rest or meditation**.
+For every hour spent, not casting magic, a mage regains 2 **magic stamina**.

 ## Spell Intensity
 Any magic can be cast at different **intensities**.
 A greater **spell intensity** results in a greater effect, at a proportionally greater [magic stamina](#magic-stamina) cost.